-The Death Benefit value is determined as of the date that we receive Proof of Death.
+If your Contract Effective Date is on or after May 21, 2025, the Death Benefit value is determined as of the date that we receive Proof of Death.
 Thus, in many cases where there are multiple Beneficiaries, the Death Benefit value is determined only when the last Beneficiary submits the necessary documentation.
-Until then, the Contract values remain in the Indexed Strategies will renew into new Terms of the same Strategies if the end of a Term is reached, and the Indexed Strategy values may fluctuate.
-This risk is borne by the Beneficiaries.
+Until then, the Contract values that remain in the Indexed Strategies will renew into new Terms of the same Strategies if the end of a Term is reached, and the Indexed Strategy values may fluctuate.
+The risk is borne by the Beneficiaries.